srsplunk/hive-get-device-credentials/README.md

 The script will then output the device credentials which can then be used to perform a device authentication, thereby removing the need for an SMS 2FA.

+The check_device_auth1.py script allows you to test device credentials.

 ## Credits ##
 This script leverages the [pyhiveapi library](https://github.com/Pyhass/Pyhiveapi).